 INE for Windows comes with a large number of predefined network scenarios as well as the ability to create your own.
 It is designed with ease of use in mind and does not require network expertise in order to set-up and run.

 What About Applications Meant to Operate in Non-Windows Environments?

-In addition to INE for Windows we can supply small inline desktop network simulators (INE Nimbus and INE LCD) or more sophisticated portable/rackmount units (INE Stratus, INE Ultra and INE Enterprise) capable of creating realistic multi-segmented paths or multi-network/multi-user network environments which are completely OS agnostic.
+In addition to INE for Windows we can supply inline desktop network simulators (NE-ONE Emulator) or more sophisticated rackmount units (INE Ultra and INE Enterprise) capable of creating realistic multi-segmented paths or multi-network/multi-user network environments which are completely OS agnostic.